Recording and sharing video presentations or demonstrations can be an effective way

 Kaltura is built into Blackboard Learn and provides the most streamlined and secure process.
 It can be accessed from inside Blackboard or outside of Blackboard.
 Click the button below to learn more:

-This is a free tool for recording videos up to 15 minutes long that works great for students, staff, and faculty.
+This is a free tool for recording and editing videos up to 15 minutes long that works great for students, staff, and faculty.
 You can record via your webcam, screencast, or a combination.
-For help, view Screencast-o-Matic tutorials.
+For help, view ScreenPal tutorials.

-- Go to Screencast-o-Matic (there is no need to log in or create an account).
+- Go to ScreenPal.
+There is no need to log in or create an account

-- To start using the recorder, click Start recording for free.
+- To record a video, click Start recording for free.
 The first time, it will prompt you to download and run the program.
 After that, click the Launch Free Recorder button or open the program on your computer (usually the Downloads folder).
-Your browser may confirm that you want to open the screen recorder launcher.
+Your browser may confirm that you want to open the screen recorder launcher

 YouTube is an easy way to manage and share videos.
 UA faculty, staff, and students can log into YouTube using their UA username and password because it is part of our Google Suite of tools.